mzsolt68/greenfox-orientation-exam/README.md

 Build a web app where you can check a matrix based on the given requirements.
 The matrix that you add into the input field MUST be square matrix.

+Square matrix: is a matrix with the same number of rows and columns. [wiki](https://en.wikipedia.org/wiki/Square_matrix)

 ```
 this is a square matrix: